COVID-19 Resources & News

 As of August 1, 2020, there is no eviction moratorium in place in the State of Maine.
 While the Maine courts were closed for eviction hearings until May 1, 2020, the courts are still issuing writs of possession.
 If you are struggling to make mortgage loan payments, please contact your mortgage lender.

 The Coronavirus is causing hardship for many, and you are certainly not alone in this.
-If you would like further information on any of the above programs, please contact Rudman Winchell’s Corporate Practice Group today.
+Please contact Rudman Winchell’s Corporate Practice Group today if you would like further information on any of the above programs.
+Please contact Rudman Winchell’s Corporate Practice Group.
 We are standing by and ready to assist you.

 Guidance from DOL to Interpret FFCRA: Intermittent Leave

 COVID-19: What Nobody Is Talking About